lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 the kemct field, and wrapped key is carried in the encryptedKey field.
 See {{app-alg}} for details about the computation of the ciphertext.

-RFC 5990 includes support for Camellia and Triple-DES block ciphers;
+RFC 5990 included support for Camellia and Triple-DES block ciphers;
 discussion of these block ciphers is removed from this document, but the algorithm identifiers remain in the ASN.1 Module {{app-asn1-module}}.

-RFC 5990 includes support for SHA-1 hash function; discussion of this hash function is removed from this document, but the algorithm identifier remains in the ASN.1 module {{app-asn1-module}}.
+RFC 5990 included support for SHA-1 hash function; discussion of this hash function is removed from this document, but the algorithm identifier remains in the ASN.1 module {{app-asn1-module}}.